KelTec RDB: Variants

 All variants accept AR-15 STANAG magazines.
 They feature an ambidextrous bolt release and a manually locked back charging handle.

 M43

 The KelTec M43 is a similar design replacing polymer parts with parkerized steel or with wood for the stock furniture.
 Compared to RDB models, it has additional integral folding sights and a heat shield over the short stroke piston.
+The M43 last appeared at 2014's SHOT Show alongside the RDB and never went into mass production.